gnif/LookingGlass/doc/ivshmem_kvmfr.rst

 Prerequisites
 -------------

-The Linux kernel headers for your kernel version are required for building.
+The Linux kernel headers for your kernel version are required for building along with `dkms` to manage the module when you upgrade your kernel.
-Install them with ``apt-get``

 .. code:: bash

-   apt-get install linux-headers-$(uname -r)
+   apt-get install linux-headers-$(uname -r) dkms

 Then switch to the ``module/`` directory